Three-age system: Unsound epochalism

 In some cases criticism resulted in other, parallel three-age systems, such as the concepts expressed by Lewis Henry Morgan in Ancient Society, based on ethnology.
 These disagreed with the metallic basis of epochization.
 The critic generally substituted his own definitions of epochs.
 Vere Gordon Childe said of the early cultural anthropologists:Last century Herbert Spencer, Lewis H. Morgan and Tylor propounded divergent schemes ... they arranged these in a logical order ....
 They assumed that the logical order was a temporal one....
 The competing systems of Morgan and Tylor remained equally unverified – and incompatible – theories.

-More recently, many archaeologists have questioned the validity of dividing time into epochs at all.
+More recently, some archaeologists have questioned the validity of dividing time into epochs at all.
 For example, one recent critic, Graham Connah, describes the three-age system as "epochalism" and asserts:So many archaeological writers have used this model for so long that for many readers it has taken on a reality of its own.
 In spite of the theoretical agonizing of the last half-century, epochalism is still alive and well ...
 Even in parts of the world where the model is still in common use, it needs to be accepted that, for example, there never was actually such a thing as 'the Bronze Age.'

 Over-simplification

 Some view the three-age system as overly simple; that is, it neglects vital detail and forces complex circumstances into a mold they do not fit.
 Rowlands argues that the division of human societies into epochs based on the presumption of a single set of related changes is not realistic:But as a more rigorous sociological approach has begun to show that changes at the economic, political and ideological levels are not 'all of apiece' we have come to realise that time may be segmented in as many ways as convenient to the researcher concerned.

 The three-age system is a relative chronology.
 The explosion of archaeological data acquired in the 20th century was intended to elucidate the relative chronology in detail.
 One consequence was the collection of absolute dates.
 Connah argues:As radiocarbon and other forms of absolute dating contributed more detailed and more reliable chronologies, the epochal model ceased to be necessary.

-Peter Bogucki of Princeton University summarizes the perspective taken by many modern archaeologists:
+Peter Bogucki of Princeton University summarizes the perspective taken by a number of modern archaeologists:

 Although modern archaeologists realize that this tripartite division of prehistoric society is far too simple to reflect the complexity of change and continuity, terms like 'Bronze Age' are still used as a very general way of focusing attention on particular times and places and thus facilitating archaeological discussion.

 Eurocentrism

 Another common criticism attacks the broader application of the three-age system as a cross-cultural model for social change.
 The model was originally designed to explain data from Europe and West Asia, but archaeologists have also attempted to use it to explain social and technological developments in other parts of the world such as the Americas, Australasia, and Africa.
-Many archaeologists working in these regions have criticized this application as eurocentric.
+A number of archaeologists working in these regions have criticized this application as eurocentric.
 Graham Connah writes that: